Calindra/eitri-docs/en/docs/eitri-shopping/deeplinks.md

 [:simple-android: App Link (Android)](https://developer.android.com/training/app-links){:target="_blank"}

+## Requirements

+To use deeplinks with Eitri you will need:

+- A [deeplink resolver addon](https://github.com/eitri-tech/eitri-shopping-addons) setup ready in you Eitri App.
+- If you are using [default deeplink resolver](https://github.com/eitri-tech/eitri-shopping-addons-deeplink-resolver?tab=readme-ov-file#ativando-o-deeplink-resolver-padr%C3%A3o-para-vtex), you need to ask for activation to Eitri team.
+- If you plan to use Universal Links (iOS) or App Links (Android) you need to setup your website well-know files as explained [here](#universal-link-ios--app-link-android).

 ## Structure

-Deeplinks have basically 3 parts in it's structure:
+Deeplinks may have different structures based on what they do but they have basically 3 main parts:

 `prefix`://`action`/`params`

 ## Supported actions

-Eitri App Shopping supports the following a lot of actions for deeplinks by default.
+Eitri App Shopping supports the following a lot of actions for deeplinks by default:

 ??? note "Open Product"